interbrite/letsencrypt-vesta/README.md

     `ln -s /usr/local/letsencrypt/letsencrypt-auto /usr/local/bin/letsencrypt-auto
     ln -s /usr/local/bin/letsencrypt-vesta/letsencrypt-vesta /usr/local/bin/letsencrypt-vesta`
 6. Create your first certificate.
-    `letsencrypt-vesta USERNAME DOMAIN
+    `letsencrypt-vesta USERNAME DOMAIN`

-The first time you run letsencrypt-auto (either via letsencrypt-vesta or separately) it will do some initial setup work that could take a couple minutes.
+The first time you run letsencrypt-auto (either via letsencrypt-vesta or separately) it will do some initial setup work that could take a few minutes.
 Subsequent runs should be faster, as this setup is only needed once per server.